sugapriyasuga/Practice-Mini-Project/README.md

 # Practice-Mini-Project
 In this project using HTML.
-Basic mini project.
+Basic First mini project.(25/07/2024)

 HTML Project Application Form:
     In this project i'm creating a application form to collect a details and some more information about the person, And this form is for Job application form.